-The Department has secured the leased assets against the non-PPP related lease liabilities.
+The Department has secured the leased assets against selected lease liabilities.
 In the event of default, the rights to the leased assets will revert to the lessor.

 Guidance - Assets pledged as security

 The financial statements shall disclose the following for assets pledged as security: